When I travelled on the world’s most luxurious train, I realized that luxury travel is about the journey, as much as the destination.

-There’s a rule on-board.
-No cell phones, iPads or Laptops in public areas, only in your cabin.
-It’s the best policy as you are forced to be social, chat to other guests and escape into the journey.
+There’s a rule on board.
+No cell phones, iPods, or Laptops in public areas, only in your cabin.
+It’s the best policy as you are forced to be social, chat with other guests, and escape into the journey.
 You dress for dinner too.
-That’s a jacket and tie for the gentleman and cocktail dress for ladies.
+That’s a jacket and tie for the gentleman and a cocktail dress for the ladies.
 It adds a dimension of splendour to an already extraordinary experience.

 The 1600km journey between Cape Town and Pretoria takes you through the beautiful barren Karoo, past lonely windmills surrounded by sheep in the fields.
-On this journey there are stops at my favourite Victorian village Matjesfontein and an afternoon in Kimberley for a city tour, visit to the world’s largest man-made excavation, the Big Hole and the Diamond Mine Museum.
+On this journey, there are stops at my favourite Victorian village Matjesfontein and an afternoon in Kimberley for a city tour, a visit to the world’s largest manufactured excavation, the Big Hole, and the Diamond Mine Museum.
 It’s a fascinating history and certainly encourages a return.
-As we leave Kimberley the sun sets over the Kamfers Dam wetlands, stained pink with its high population of flamingos.
+As we leave Kimberley, the sun sets over the Kamfers Dam wetlands, stained pink with its high population of flamingos.

 The history of Rovos started 25 years ago when Rohan bought a coach or two with the intention of restoring them and hitching them to South African Railway trains for family holidays.
-From here it was locomotives and engines that would be lovingly restored and named after his children Bianca, Brenda, Tiffany and Shaun.
-A thriving business developed, fuelled by family involvement, passion and dedication.
-This year Rovos proudly celebrates their 25 year Anniversary as a rail service that has certainly set them apart; one of unsurpassed luxury and attention to detail that I was soon to experience
+From here, locomotives and engines would be lovingly restored and named after his children Bianca, Brenda, Tiffany, and Shaun.
+A thriving business developed, fuelled by family involvement, passion, and dedication.
+This year Rovos proudly celebrates its 25 year Anniversary as a rail service that has certainly set them apart; one of unsurpassed luxury and attention to detail that I was soon to experience

 Unlike other trains that travel at 100+km or more, Rovos has a policy of travelling at 60km per hour.
 This leisurely pace brings the beauty of the passing landscape to life, that and the occasional stops and driver change.
 How soon my body adjusted to the rhythmic rocking of the train on the tracks – a soothing sound that I missed once disembarked.

 Rovos certainly offers the luxury and romance of a bygone era, under the watchful eye of a family whose heart and passion have gone into creating an impeccable service appropriately named ‘The Pride of Africa.’
-After only 48 hours on-board I’d retreated into a world of relaxed wonder.
-Revitalised and invigorated.
+After only 48 hours on board, I’d retreated into a world of relaxed wander.
+Revitalized and invigorated.
 Inspired and excited.

-Suddenly I completely understand that Travel is the Journey.
-One of sheer Rovos Rail style indulgence.
+Suddenly I completely understand that Luxury Travel is very much about the Journey.